AquaBera/docs/Product-Suite/Automated-Liquidity-Manager/README.md

   By prioritizing the asset you deposit, the ALM helps protect against unwanted selling or accumulation, particularly useful in volatile markets or new token launches.

 - **Automated Rebalancing**
-  The ALM monitors your liquidity “inventory” and adjusts positions in real time—no manual oversight or additional gas fees required for rebalances.
+  The ALM monitors your liquidity "inventory" and adjusts positions in real time—no manual oversight or additional gas fees required for rebalances.

 - **Integration with Berachain**
-  Tightly integrated with Berachain’s Proof-of-Liquidity (PoL) system and various AMMs (like Kodiak), so you can easily capture gauge incentives and BeraChain rewards.
+  Tightly integrated with Berachain's Proof-of-Liquidity (PoL) system and various AMMs (like Kodiak), so you can easily capture gauge incentives and BeraChain rewards.

 ## Next Steps

-- **Read the [Overview & Benefits](../overview-benefits/README.md)** to understand the ALM’s core value proposition.
+- **Read the [Overview & Benefits](/product-suite/automated-liquidity-manager/alm-overview-benefits)** to understand the ALM's core value proposition.
-- **Dive into [How It Works](../how-it-works/README.md)** for a detailed technical explanation, including single-sided liquidity and dynamic rebalancing.
+- **Dive into [How It Works](/product-suite/automated-liquidity-manager/how-the-alm-works)** for a detailed technical explanation, including single-sided liquidity and dynamic rebalancing.
-- **Check out the [Managing Positions FAQ](../managing-positions-faq/README.md)** to get practical guidance on how to optimize and monitor your ALM positions.
+- **Check out the [Managing Positions FAQ](/product-suite/automated-liquidity-manager/managing-positions-faqs)** to get practical guidance on how to optimize and monitor your ALM positions.

-For questions or support, visit our [AquaBera Community Resources](#) or [GitHub issues](#).
+For questions or support, visit our [AquaBera Community Resources](https://discord.gg/aquabera) or [GitHub issues](https://github.com/AquaBera/alm/issues).

 ---